Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Pea-shots**

-    Once per turn when you make a ranged weapon attack without :d20-disadv: **Disdvantage** using a sling, you can make an additional ranged weapon attack with a sling against a different creature.
+    Once per turn when you make a ranged weapon attack without :d20-disadv: **Disadvantage** using a sling, you can make an additional ranged weapon attack with a sling against a different creature.

 - **Pea-critical**

-    The first time you score a Critical Hit with a sling against a creature on a turn, that creature has :d20-disadv: **Disdvantage** on attack rolls and ability checks until the start of your next turn.
+    The first time you score a Critical Hit with a sling against a creature on a turn, that creature has :d20-disadv: **Disadvantage** on :d20-attack: **Attack Roll**s and :d20-check: **Ability Check**s until the start of your next turn.

 ### Spear Specialist